My Stepmother Is an Alien: Music

 Dan Aykroyd and Kim Basinger performed impressions of Jimmy Durante from The Man Who Came to Dinner singing "Did You Ever Have the Feeling" in My Stepmother Is an Alien.

 Release

 A July press release for the film stated that My Stepmother Is An Alien would be released on November 23, 1988, but it was later pushed to December 9.
 The film premiered on December 3, 1988, in Washington, D.C., an event attended by stars Aykroyd and Basinger, as well as President-elect George H. W. Bush, future First Lady Barbara Bush and Vice President-elect Dan Quayle.
 Upon general release, Mayor of Los Angeles Tom Bradley declared December 9 "Stepmother Day", to honor the "importance, dedication, and contribution of stepmothers everywhere", and an appreciation of the film shooting in Los Angeles.

+Home media

+My Stepmother Is an Alien was released on VHS on June 8, 1989, by RCA/Columbia Pictures Home Video.
+It proved successful in the home video market, and finished in the top 30 most-rented films in the United States for 1989.

 Reception

 Box office

 The film opened at number seven, grossing $2,066,980 in the opening weekend.
 It went on to gross $13,854,000 in the United States, becoming a box-office failure.